AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/TextContentModel.md

 **IMPORTANT:** This is currently ***experimental only*** and should not be used in any add-ons you will be distributing until it has been declared stable.
 To use it, you will first need to set the `experimentalApis` flag to `true` in the [`requirements`](../../../manifest/index.md#requirements) section of the `manifest.json`.

-Get ordered list of all TextNodes that display this text content in the scenegraph.
-The text content starts in the first TextNode and then flows into the second TextNode once it has filled the first one.
-The ending of the text content may not be visible at all, if the last TextNode is not large enough to accommodate it.
+Get ordered list of all [TextNode](TextNode.md)s that display this text content in the scenegraph.
+The text content starts in the first  [TextNode](TextNode.md) "frame", and then flows into the second node once it has filled the first one.
+The ending of the text content may not be visible at all, if the last [TextNode](TextNode.md) "frame" is not large enough to accommodate it.

-If there are multiple TextNodes, all of them must be configured to use AreaTextLayout.
+If there are multiple [TextNode](TextNode.md)s, all of them must be configured to use [AreaTextLayout](../interfaces/AreaTextLayout.md).

 #### Returns